NFL mock draft 2020: Combine results shake up first-round picks for Cowboys, Packers, Browns, others

 - Derrick Brown, DT, Auburn

 The Panthers want a linchpin as they attempt to get higher towards the run and reconstruct their entrance seven.
-Brown has shined all through the draft course of as probably the most impactful inside defensive prospect.
-At 6-4, 326 kilos, he’s a fast disruptor who makes a whole lot of performs within the backfield.
+Brown has shined all through the draft course of as essentially the most impactful inside defensive prospect.
+At 6-4, 326 kilos, he’s a fast disruptor who makes lots of performs within the backfield.

 8. Arizona Cardinals (5-10-1)